 The basics of washing silk bedding

 Wash silk in a separate, silk-only, load.
 Turn silk pillowcases inside out before laundering, and place all silk items in fine mesh laundry bags to help keep the silk from tearing.
 This is particularly important if your machine has an agitator mechanism.
 Silk is light and delicate; it can sometimes get caught under the agitator and tear and pull.
 The agitator and the inside of your machine can also have tiny nicks, burrs, and rough edges caused by other laundry items like zippers or buttons.
-A mesh wash bag will help protect your sheets from damage.
+A mesh wash bag will help protect your silk sheets from damage.

 - Always launder silk separately in a 'silk-only' load

-- Turn pillowcases inside out
+- Turn the silk pillowcases inside out

 - Use a mesh laundry bags when washing your silk bedding